petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/command-line-tool.md

 # Command-Line Tool

-The CLI tool can be used to view and manage your DXP Cloud services.
+The CLI tool can be used to view and manage your Liferay Cloud services.
 Once installed, you can run `lcp --help` in your terminal to view available actions.

 ```{tip}
 You can run the `-v` or `--verbose` option at the end of any `lcp` command to see extra logging and information.
 Run the `--help` flag at the end of any `lcp` command to see the available flags you can use with it.